Mandatory e-invoicing software in 2026: what every French business needs to know

 The reform does not accept just any digital file.
 Three structured formats are recognised by the DGFiP:

-Factur-X (hybrid PDF/XML) is the Franco-German reference format.
+Factur-X is the Franco-German référence format.
 It combines a human-readable PDF and a machine-readable XML file embedded within the PDF.
 It is the preferred format for French SMEs as it balances legibility and regulatory compliance.

-UBL (Universal Business Language) is an international XML standard widely used in Northern Europe and international trade.
-Several ERP and invoicing software publishers support it natively.
+UBL is an international XML standard developed by OASIS.
+It is widely used in Northern Europe and international trade.
+Several ERP and invoicing software publishers support it natively, particularly in trading and public procurement contexts.

-CII (Cross Industry Invoice) is another XML standard primarily used in industrial contexts and existing EDI flows.
+CII (UN/CEFACT Cross Industry Invoice) is another XML standard primarily used in industrial contexts and existing EDI flows.
 It is technically interoperable with Factur-X.

 The PDP is the intermediary between your invoicing software and the French tax network.
 It validates invoice formats, transmits them to the recipient and sends e-reporting data to the DGFiP.
 Choosing the right PDP is a strategic decision.